lsaenzt/DicePools.jl/docs/src/pool.md

 # Pooling Dice

-Pool function allows to mix one or more results
+Pool function allows to combine one or more results

 ```@docs
 pool